 This cozy place has a covered patio and a very interesting menu.
 The food is delicious and there are many vegetarian options on their menu.
 It is a small but charming place that gives you a homey feeling located at 1164 Yonge Street.
 Their burgers and Shakshuka are tasty and don’t forget to try their special sauce SCHUG, so yummy!
 I bet you The Rosedale Diner will exceed your expectations.

 If you are looking to taste Italy in Toronto’s Rosedale neighborhood, you better go to Dolce Bakery.
-This lovely bakery was opened in 2018 and gives you a delightful experience of Italian culture and gourmet food.
+This lovely bakery was opened in 2018.
+You can delightfully experience Italian culture and gourmet food.
 They have Italian Cornetti and pastries, panini, Neapolitan pizza, as well as smoothies and gelatos.
 So, no matter you’re looking for a quick bite or something to bring home, Dolce Bakery can provide you with top quality, imaginative and delicious baked treats.

 If you are a big fan of sandwiches, then try Black Camel.
 This Sandwich bar is located at 4 Crescent Road near the Rosedale subway station.
 They offer high-quality savory food at a fair price.
 The most interesting feature of Black Camel is that you can personalize your meal with unique in-house prepared sauces and toppings.
 Don’t forget to try their slow-roasted beef brisket sandwich 😉